shauli-ravfogel/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Hey!
-I am a Postdoctoral Researcher and Faculty Fellow Faculty Fellow (a linear combination of a faculty and a postdoc) at the NYU Center of Data Science.
-I earned my PhD from the [Natural Language Processing Lab](https://biu-nlp.github.io/) at Bar-Ilan University, supervised by [prof. Yoav Goldberg](https://www.cs.bgu.ac.il/~yoavg/uni/).
+I am a Postdoctoral Researcher and Faculty Fellow (a linear combination of a faculty and a postdoc) at the NYU Center of Data Science.
+I earned my PhD from the [Natural Language Processing Lab](https://biu-nlp.github.io/) at Bar-Ilan University, supervised by Prof. Yoav Goldberg.

 My research focuses on understanding, analyzing, and controlling the internal representations of generative models, particularly language models.
 I study how neural networks encode structured information, use it to solve complex tasks, and how these representations relate to interpretable concepts.
 I try---sometimes even successfully---to develop mathematically-principled approaches to interpretability, steering away from ad-hoc methods.